Season One, Episode Six: “Rory’s Birthday Parties”

 EMILY: Stoli on the rocks with a twist.

-— Holiday Inn is a British-owned US hotel chain.
-Lorelai’s comment implies that they sell branded merchandise, or perhaps she took the glasses from a room she once stayed in.
-The chain is named after the 1942 Christmas-themed musical film Holiday Inn, starring Bing Crosby and Fred Astaire.
+• Holiday Inn is a British-owned US hotel chain founded in 1952.
+It is named for the 1942 Christmas-themed musical film Holiday Inn, starring Bing Crosby and Fred Astaire.
+Lorelai’s comment implies that they sell branded merchandise, or perhaps she took the glasses from the hotel restaurant or a room she once stayed in.

 RORY: I brought you something to read.
 It’s not The Wall Street Journal, but there’s a quiz in there that determines whether you’re a summer or a fall.

-The Wall Street Journal is a business-focused US daily newspaper.
+• The Wall Street Journal is a business- and finance-focused US daily newspaper founded in 1889.
+It is the second-largest US newspaper by circulation after The New York Times and has won 39 Pulitzer Prizes.
 While it claims impartiality in its news pages, its editorial section tends toward conservative viewpoints.

-Cosmopolitan is a US fashion and entertainment magazine marketed toward women.
-It includes dating and relationship advice and is especially known for its explicit sex tips.
-Fortunately, the quiz that Richard takes merely concerns his optimal color palette.
+• Cosmopolitan (or Cosmo, for short) is a US fashion and entertainment magazine marketed toward women.
+It was founded in 1886, though its content has shifted over time.
+Today, it includes dating and relationship advice and is especially known for its explicit sex tips.
+Fortunately, the quiz Richard takes concerns his optimal color palette (i.e. whether he is a winter, spring, summer, or autumn).

 LORELAI: Next year, we are going to a McDonald’s with one of those slides, and that’s it.